WebThingsIO/registration_server/deployment.md

 ```

 * The `CONFIG_DIR/config.toml` file holds the registration server configuration.
-Here's a sample consistent with the `pdns.conf` showed above:
+Here's a sample consistent with the `pdns.conf` shown above:
 ```
 # Configuration used for tests.